Dionysius the Areopagite: Reception of the Corpus Dionysiacum

-Some modern scholars, including recent contributor Evangelos Nikitopoulos, Romanian professor Dumitru Stăniloae, and English translator John Parker, argue in favor of a traditional composition date in the late first to early second century.
-Their case draws upon harmonizations with alleged anachronisms, contemporary lexical parallels and idiosyncrasies, and internal literary and historical consistency.
-Most significant are the pre-Proclean references to the corpus by figures such as John Chrysostom and Juvenal of Jerusalem, and especially by members of the Alexandrian tradition—Pantaenus, Origen, Gregory Nazianzus, and Jerome—who demonstrate familiarity with the Corpus Dionysiacum.
-Even Proclus himself, who admitted to "summariz[ing] the observations rightly made... by some of our predecessors" such as Origen, appears to cite an external source for the euphemism "flowers and supersubstantial lights"—a phrase explicitly found only in Dionysius.
-Linguistic analyses further suggest that nearly two-thirds of Dionysius' terminology lacks precedent in any known pre-sixth-century Christian or Neoplatonic text, while another quarter can be traced to ante-Nicene philosophical sources such as Platonic dialogues.
-Nikitopoulos argues that this primitive theological vocabulary aligns with the intellectual profile reconstructed for another second-century Eastern convert with a pagan Greek education: Justin Martyr.
+The earliest documented historical appearance of the corpus occurred in 532 AD where followers of Severus of Antioch cited the texts to support Miaphysite Christology.
+At this meeting, Hypatius of Ephesus had rejected their authenticity arguing that if the writings were truly apostolic, they would have been known to and cited by earlier Church Fathers such as Athanasius and Cyril.

-Scholia addressing the authenticity of the Corpus Dionysiacum began as early as the late sixth century, with positive reception by John of Scythopolis and Maximus the Confessor.
-On the conciliar stage, the Fathers of the Council of Chalcedon (451), Lateran (649), Constantinople III (680–681), and Nicaea II (787) all cited Dionysius as an apostolic authority, invoking his writings in support of Mariology, Christology, and Iconography.
-Throughout the Middle Ages, the corpus remained deeply influential in both East and West, with figures such as John of Damascus, Hilduin of Paris, Photius of Constantinople, and Hugh of Saint Victor regularly appealing to Dionysius as a source of theological and mystical insight.
-The Areopagite ranked among the most frequently cited Patristic authorities by eminent theologians Thomas Aquinas and Gregory Palamas.
-Apart from minor debates alluded to by Maximus and Photius, the corpus enjoyed virtually uncontested acceptance throughout the first and early second millennium.
-This stability was only disrupted in the fifteenth century, when Renaissance humanists Lorenzo Valla and Erasmus, along with Reformer Martin Luther, mounted the first major challenges to its authenticity, ultimately leading to the prevailing modern academic consensus of pseudonymity by the late-nineteenth century.
+Despite some early doubts, the corpus gained acceptance after the notes of John of Scythopolis, which was further consolidated by Maximus the Confessor.
+Subsequently, the writings were cited as apostolic authorities at counciles such as Lateran (649), Constantinople III (680–681), and Nicaea II (787), invoking his writings in support of doctrines dealing with Mariology, Christology, and Iconography.
+Throughout the Middle Ages, Dionysius was appealed to by theologians in both East and West, including John of Damascus, Hilduin of Paris, Photius of Constantinople, and Hugh of Saint Victor.
+They regularly appealed to Dionysius as a source of theological and mystical insight.
+The work also ranked among the most frequently cited Patristic authorities by theologians Thomas Aquinas and Gregory Palamas.
+Apart from minor debates alluded to by Maximus and Photius, the corpus enjoyed virtually uncontested acceptance throughout the late first and early second millennium.

+This stability was only disrupted and challenged during the Renaissance and Protestant Reformation.
+Humanist scholars Lorenzo Valla and Erasmus, along with reformer Martin Luther, mounted the first major challenges to its authenticity and standing, ultimately leading to the prevailing modern academic consensus of pseudonymity by the late-nineteenth century.
+In 1895, Hugo Koch and Joseph Stiglmayr demonstrated that the Corpus Dionysiacum depended on the works of the 5th-century Neoplatonist Proclus, establishing its composition in the 5th to 6th century.

-Hilduin’s ninth-century Passio S. Dionysii mistakenly identified Dionysius with the martyred third-century bishop Dionysius of Paris, a conflation generally rejected by contemporary readers and universally dismissed by modern scholars.
+Hilduin’s 9th-century Passio S. Dionysii mistakenly identified Dionysius with the martyred third-century bishop Dionysius of Paris, a conflation generally rejected by contemporary readers and universally dismissed by modern scholars.